SADevs/sadevs.github.io/content/articles/add_docs.md

 Once your document is done and you feel like you've said all you could about a topic, commit and push that to the `website` branch of your clone repository.
 Go to your repo and submit a pull request to add your changes to the site.
 Once an admin reviews your article and accepts the pull request, it will start a process that will publish the article to the site.

+### Reviewing a PR

+When your PR is made, CI will deploy a copy of the website to Heroku for review.
+You'll see this on your PR under "Active Deployments".
+Use this copy to review the site to make sure your change looks good and didn't break anything!

 ## Additional Questions

 If you have any more questions or run into any issues, reach out in #website on Slack.